 Before making any decisions with regard to your unused 529 plan balance, talk to your financial advisor.
 There are many different directions you could take with the money that can help you achieve your goals, and it will be important to be strategic to avoid penalties or increased taxes.

+This is not to be considered investment, tax, or financial advice.
+Please review your personal situation with your tax and/or financial advisor.
 Jenna-Rose Finnie is a Planning Associate at Milestone Financial Planning, LLC, a fee-only financial planning firm in Bedford NH.
 Milestone works with clients on a long-term, ongoing basis.
 Our fees are based on the assets that we manage and may include an annual financial planning subscription fee.
 Clients receive financial planning, tax planning, retirement planning, and investment management services, and have unlimited access to our advisors.
 We receive no commissions or referral fees.
 We put our clients’ interests first.
 If you need assistance with your investments or financial planning, please reach out to one of our fee-only advisors.